DNN2LR: Interpretation-inspired Feature Crossing for Real-world Tabular Data: Abstract

 \section{Abstract}

-For sake of reliability, it is necessary for models in real-world applications, such as financial applications, to be both powerful and globally interpretable.
-Simple linear classifiers, e.g., Logistic Regression (LR), are globally interpretable, but not powerful enough to model complex nonlinear interactions among features in tabular data.
-Fortunately, automatic feature crossing is an effective way to capture the interactions among features in tabular data, and able to promote the performances of LR without heavy handcrafted feature engineering.
-Meanwhile, Deep Neural Networks (DNNs) have shown great effectiveness for modeling tabular data.
-However, DNN can only implicitly model feature interactions in the hidden layers, and is not globally interpretable.
-Accordingly, it will be promising if we can propose a new automatic feature crossing method to find the feature interactions in DNN, and use them as cross features in LR.
-In this way, we can take advantage of the strong expressive ability of DNN and the good interpretability of LR.
-Recently, local piece-wise interpretability of DNN has been widely studied.
-The piece-wise interpretations of a specific feature are usually inconsistent in different samples, which is caused by feature interactions in the hidden layers.
-Inspired by this, we give a definition of the interpretation inconsistency in DNN, and accordingly propose a novel method called DNN2LR.
-DNN2LR can generate a compact and accurate candidate set of cross feature fields, and thus promote the efficiency of searching for useful cross feature fields.
-The whole process of learning feature crossing in DNN2LR can be done via simply training a DNN model and a LR model.
-Extensive experiments have been conducted on five public datasets, as well as two real-world datasets.
-The final model, a LR model empowered with cross features, generated by DNN2LR can achieve better performances compared with complex DNN models.
+For sake of reliability, it is necessary for models in real-world applications to be both powerful and globally interpretable.
+Simple classifiers, e.g., Logistic Regression (LR), are globally interpretable, but not powerful enough to model complex nonlinear interactions among features in tabular data.
+Meanwhile, Deep Neural Networks (DNNs) have shown great effectiveness for modeling tabular data, but is not globally interpretable.
+In this work, we find local piece-wise interpretations in DNN of a specific feature are usually inconsistent in different samples, which is caused by feature interactions in the hidden layers.
+Accordingly, we can design an automatic feature crossing method to find feature interactions in DNN, and use them as cross features in LR.
+We give definition of the interpretation inconsistency in DNN, based on which a novel feature crossing method called DNN2LR is proposed.
+Extensive experiments have been conducted on four public datasets and two real-world datasets.
+The final model, i.e., a LR model empowered with cross features, generated by DNN2LR can outperform the complex DNN model, as well as several state-of-the-art feature crossing methods.
 The experimental results strongly verify the effectiveness and efficiency of DNN2LR, especially on real-world datasets with large numbers of feature fields.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{